FranciscoFHDias/Project3/README.md

 ## Wins and Blockers
 > **Wins**
 * Enjoyed learning more about react, particularly storing things in state/local storage.
-* Implementing new technologies - filestack loader + react-select.
+* Implementing new technologies - filestack loader, react-select, mapbox.

 > **Blockers**
 * Getting the navbar to stay at the bottom of the screen with no content, without hard coding viewport height as this caused problems on the locations index